Victorian Inspired Wedding Dress

 Finding the perfect colour for Rebecca’s dress was quite a feat.
 Usually I can find what I need from my sample books, but in this case searching further afield was needed.
 But Rebecca knew what she wanted and had the deep forest green silk dupion sent to me from the USA.
 I quote for fabrics when you have a consultation with me.
 The labour and materials parts of the quote are always separate so you can see where the budget is being spent.
 If a client prefers to source all or any fabrics elsewhere that is always encouraged.

 And then came the day of the final fitting.
 The train for Rebecca’s dress was a cascade of ivory silk dupion tiers – and removable.
-The style is a Victorian fashion called a ‘presentation train’, the name deriving from the fact they were worn at court when a young lady was ‘presented’ to the Queen.
-Rebecca did her own hand embroidery for the bustle, I love collaborating with my brides so that they can be a part of the creative process.
+The style is a Victorian fashion called a ‘presentation train’.
+The name deriving from the fact they were worn at court when a young lady was ‘presented’ to the Queen.
+Rebecca did her own hand embroidery for the bustle.
+I love collaborating with my brides so that they can be a part of the creative process.

 Not Just A Bride…

-If you loved this bridal outfit, then have a look at this pale blue Victorian wedding dress I made for my sister.
+If you loved this bridal outfit, then have a look at this pale blue Victorian wedding dress that I made for my sister.

 Add a comment...